jakubg1/OpenSMCE/CONTRIBUTING.md

 ### Tabs, spaces and other whitespace
 - The recommended indentation is 4 spaces.
-- There should be exactly **three** empty lines between each function.
-  - An exception to this rule is a gap between two closely related functions with short bodies; in that case, one empty line is enough.
 - Avoid creating scopes or putting multiple statements in the same line.
   For example, instead of writing code like this:
   ```lua